-As the user presses the Tab key within dialog boxes of your application, the input focus moves to different controls within the window in a left-right, top-down order.
+As the user presses the Tab key within dialog boxes of your application, the input focus moves to different controls within the window in a left-right, top-down order.-<Default ¶ <Bold>Font>page 224

 This assumes that your application is being designed for a left-to-right language environment.
 Alternate design approaches may be necessary for other locales.